 (If you've ever purchased a luxury product, whether a watch or purse, you know a Certificate of Authenticity of some kind is included to prove it's authentic and genuine.
 It doesn't hurt to keep the card and your purchase receipt together.
 Keep the card in a safe place where you won't forget it, for as long as you own the product.)

 Update After a Year and a Half after Ownership

 The bracelet is nearly in brand-new condition after a year and a half of owning it and taking it on trips.
-It's one of my favorite bracelets to pack because it will inevitably match something I wear during any vacation and it's very durable.
+It's one of my favorite bracelets to pack because it will inevitably match something I wear during any vacation and is durable.